erysdren/netradiant-custom/README.md

 	- FIXME: Discards Cameras.
 - Save VMF maps
 	- FIXME: Sometimes solids are saved incorrectly and then the map won't compile.
-	- FIXME: Needs to have a special case for not merging entuty keys that start with "On", which are **always** Source Engine I/O outputs.
+	- FIXME: Needs to have a special case for not merging entity keys that start with "On", which are **always** Source Engine I/O outputs.
 - Load VMT materials
 	- FIXME: Doesn't prioritize loading the `%tooltexture` VTF before `$basetexture`.
 - Load VTF textures